satish-shrestha-4u/AB_Testing_and_Statistical_Analysis/README.md

 The goal was to evaluate whether changes in button text and colour improved user engagement compared with the original homepage call-to-action.

+This project demonstrates how A/B testing and statistical analysis can support product and UX decisions by separating small observed differences from meaningful business impact.

 ## Project Overview

 Eniac's homepage originally used a white **"SHOP NOW"** button, which generated a click-through rate of around 2%.